Russ Rose

-Russell David Rose (born November 29, 1953) is an American author, professor and was the women's volleyball coach at Penn State University (1979–2021).
+Russell David Rose (born November 29, 1953) is an American former volleyball coach who was the women's volleyball coach at Penn State University from 1979 to 2021.
 His lifetime head coaching record is 1330–229, which ranks first in NCAA Division I history.
 He has the most wins and highest winning percentage of any Penn State intercollegiate athletic coach in Penn State history.

-In 1986, Rose married Lori Barberich, a former three-time All-American at Penn State.
-They are the parents of four sons, Jonathan, Michael, Christopher, and Nicholas.

 College

 Rose graduated from George Williams College in 1975.
 He was a member of the school's volleyball team that won the 1974 National Association of Intercollegiate Athletics (NAIA) national championship.
 He was the captain of the 1975 team that finished third in NAIA competition.

 After graduation, Rose remained at George Williams for two years as a part-time coach, helping the women's volleyball team win two state titles and place sixth in national competition.
 He also assisted the men's team that won the national championship in 1977.

 In 1978, he completed his master's degree at Nebraska, where he was the defensive coach for the Cornhusker women.
 While writing his thesis on volleyball statistics, he led the second team to a two-year varsity mark of 52–5.